Business Practicum

 If you are offered a place in the Business Practicum, you are required to participate in all listed activities.
 If you are unable to commit to one or more of these dates, please do not apply.

-Applications for 2023 Summer and Semester 1 periods have closed.
+Applications for 2023 Semester 1 period have closed.
 Applications will open again for the 2023 June study period in early Semester 1 2023.

 Eligibility